-The site does not contain any heritage assets that are afforded statutory protection and would require preservation in-situ, such as Listed Buildings and Scheduled Monuments, and it does not lie within a conservation area.
-Desk-based research of the proposed development area, however, has identified 12 sites of potential archaeological interest within the boundary of the site.
-All of these undesignated heritage assets pertain to nineteenth-century residential use of the site, and are considered to be of local importance.
+The proposed development site does not contain any heritage assets that are afforded statutory protection and would require preservation in-situ, such as Listed Buildings and Scheduled Monuments, and it does not lie within a conservation area.
+Desk-based research of the area, however, has identified ten sites of potential archaeological interest within the boundary of the site, the majority of which pertain to 19th-century residential use of the site.
+Any well-preserved foundations of some of these workers' houses are likely to be of high local and potentially borough importance, pending their condition and extent, although some of the identified sites are of only low local or negligible interest.

 Construction works necessitated by the proposed development will inevitably involve some disturbance to below-ground archaeological remains.
-Given the perceived local importance of buried remains that may survive in-situ, it would be appropriate to undertake a programme of intrusive investigation of the Site Area via evaluation trenching or a watching brief during earth-moving works associated with the proposed demolition.
-This should aim to establish the presence or absence, extent and significance of buried archaeological remains in the Site Area, and particularly any physical remains of late eighteenth- or early nineteenth-century workers' housing in the western part of the proposed development area.
-This would enable an appropriate strategy to be formulated to mitigate the impact of development on the archaeological resource, in line with the guidance provided by the National Planning Policy Framework and local planning policy.
+Given the perceived high local importance of some buried remains that may survive in-situ, especially in the northern part of the site and along the eastern boundary, it would be appropriate to undertake a programme of intrusive investigation via evaluation trenching or a watching brief during earth-moving works associated with the proposed demolition.
+This should aim to establish the presence or absence, extent and significance of buried archaeological remains in the site, and particularly any physical remains of late 18th-or early 19th-century workers' housing in the western part of the proposed development area.

+This would enable an appropriate strategy to be formulated to mitigate the harm of development on the archaeological resource, in line with the guidance provided by the National Planning Policy Framework and local planning policy.
 Any such scheme of archaeological investigation should be devised in consultation with the Greater Manchester Archaeological Advisory Service in their capacity as archaeological advisors to Rochdale Borough Council.